Entrepreneurship in the Bachelor's program

 Entrepreneurship Basics (WS/SS):

-This seminar teaches what is important for entrepreneurs and leads through a structured process from the initial business idea to the pitch of the final business model.
+This seminar teaches what is important for entrepreneurs and guides you through a structured process from the initial business idea to the pitch of the final business model.
 In teams, participants create, develop, validate and present their business model.
 In particular, they gain practical experience:

 1. Identifying and validating relevant customer problems,